-Based on information published by Stanford about the Class of 2022, 6% of students identified as African-American, 22% identified as Asian, 36% as White, 16% as Hispanic, and 10% are international students.
-Stanford reports an even 50/50 split of women and men in their undergraduate population and note that 35% are from California while the remaining 65% represents all other 49 States including D.C. and Puerto Rico and 60 other countries.
-17.5% of students in the class are first-generation college students.
+Based on information published by Stanford about the Class of 2024, 9% of students identified as African-American, 26% identified as Asian, 24% as White, 18% as Hispanic or Latino, and 10% are international students.
+Stanford reports a 52%/48% split between women and men in their undergraduate population and notes that 35% are from California while the remaining 65% represents all other 49 states including D.C. and Puerto Rico, and 55 other countries.

 How hard is it to get into Stanford?

-Stanford accepted 4.4% of the 47,451 total applicants (regular decision and early action combined) who applied for the class of 2022.
-Of those admitted, 82% matriculated, resulting in a class of 1,706 students
+Stanford accepted 5.19% of the 45,227 total applicants (regular decision and early action combined) who applied for admission to the class of 2024.
+Of those admitted, 1.607 matriculated.

 What is the Stanford known for?